mattbetr/ETRSimpleORM/README.md

 Other fun things you can do, and things you should know.
 --------------------------------------------------------

+- Primatives are dynamically typed.
+Because the JSON parser recognizes ALL numbers and bools as NSNumbers, the conversion to the property type is done dynamically through the getter at runtime.
+This means you can change the type of a property to another type dynamically - for example, if you have `@property (readonly) NSUInteger age`, you can simple change your header delaration to `@property (readonly) CGFloat age;` or `@property (readonly) int age;` without changing any of your feeds.

 - Feel free to add methods and other properties to your Model objects - the ORM will only pay attention to properties that are marked @dynamic.